-In line with the sector curriculum reform agenda, NWRC delivered a number of Traineeships (Level 2) and Advanced Vocational Technical Award (Level 3) programmes in 2022/23.

-Going forward the 2023/24 curriculum plan will take cognisance of the further development of the Traineeship programme and the opportunities for all age and potentially public sector Apprenticeships.
-The college relationship with the Open University will facilitate further development of full-time and part-time higher education programmes.
-The college is also participating in dedicated programmes for example StepUp to further meet the sector widening access and participation agenda.
-NWRC continues to be a partner in the North West Tertiary Education Cluster enhancing opportunities for cross border progression pathways.
+In line with the sector curriculum reform agenda, NWRC delivered a number of Traineeships (Level 2) and Advanced Vocational Technical Award (Level 3) programmes in 2023/24.
+Going forward the college has planned to transition all of the Level 2 FE programmes to the new Traineeship model.
+This unique sector provision, equivalent to 5 GCSEs, has a professional and technical qualification, Essential Skills, Transversal Skills, a work based component and an assessment focused on project based learning.
+The curriculum plan will take cognisance of the further development of the Traineeship programme and the opportunities for all age and potentially public sector Apprenticeships.
+The college's relationship with the Open University facilitates further developments full time and part time higher education programmes.
+The college continues to participate in dedicated programmes for example StepUp to further meet the sector widening access and participation agenda.
+Funding has recently been secured for the Multiply programme.
+NWRC has increased its focus on sustainability with the work of the Sustainability Champion developing a range of short courses being developed for students and staff as well as securing additional external funding for related activities.
+The college continues to be a partner in the North West Tertiary Education Cluster enhancing opportunities for cross border progression pathways.

-The College curriculum provision reflects the emphasis on its commitment to providing a portfolio of programmes at Levels 0 - 6 delivered on a full-time and part-time basis, aligned to Department for the Economy (DfE) departmental strategies, particularly the 10X Skills Strategy, while meeting the needs of local stakeholders.
+The College curriculum provision reflects the emphasis on its commitment to providing a portfolio of programmes at Levels 0-6 delivered on a full time and part time basis, aligned to Department for the Economy (DfE) departmental strategies particularly the four key priorities of the Minsters Economic Vision while meeting the needs of local and regional stakeholders.